AnarchoTechNYC/ansible-role-tor/README.md

 # Anarcho-Tech NYC: Tor

 An [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) for building a [Tor](https://torproject.org/) server from source.
-Notably, this role has been tested with [Raspbian](https://www.raspbian.org/) on [Raspberry Pi](https://www.raspberrypi.org/) hardware.
-Its purpose is to make it simple to install a Tor server that can be configured as an [Onion service server](https://www.torproject.org/docs/onion-services).
+Notably, this role has been tested with [Raspbian](https://www.raspbian.org/) on [Raspberry Pi](https://www.raspberrypi.org/) hardware and supports the [Vanguards](https://github.com/mikeperry-tor/vanguards) high-security Onion service Tor controller add-on script.
+This role's purpose is to make it simple to install a system Tor that can be configured as a high-security [Onion service server](https://www.torproject.org/docs/onion-services).

 ## Configuring Onion services